foxglove/nuscenes2mcap/README.md

 ## Introduction

 nuScenes is a large-scale dataset of autonomous driving in urban environments, provided free for non-commercial use.
-This project provides helper scripts to download the nuScenes dataset and convert scenes into ROS bag files for easy viewing in tools such as [Foxglove Studio](https://foxglove.dev/).
+This project provides helper scripts to download the nuScenes dataset and convert scenes into [MCAP](mcap.dev) files for easy viewing in tools such as [Foxglove Studio](https://foxglove.dev/).

 ## Usage

+### Converting the nuScenes data to MCAP
 1. Download one of the [nuScenes datasets](https://nuscenes.org/nuscenes).
 You will need to make an account and sign the terms of use.
 1. Extract the following files into the `data/` directory: